MarcooLopez/LARS-EN/README.md

 The code is a modification to the 'lars' function from the R-package LARS by Hastie and Efron.

-The following is an example which includes a comparation with the 'glmnet' package.
+The following is an example which includes a comparison with the 'glmnet' package.
 (so far it implements only the LARS-LASSO models).

 Simulated data will be used using a homemade function 'simData'.